Orioles rotation, with a league-worst ERA of 6.02, is spinning out of control

 “Believe me,” he said.
 “We’ve thought of what a lot of people would consider some unorthodox stuff. … It’s a challenge.”

-The rotation’s 6.02 ERA is over a full run worse than any other in the American League, and would be the highest for a major league team’s rotation since the Rangers posted a a 6.24 ERA in 2003 under Showalter.
+The rotation’s 6.02 ERA is over a full run worse than any other in the American League, and would be the highest for a major league team’s rotation since the Rangers posted a 6.24 ERA in 2003 under Showalter.
 Just three major league

 teams finished a season with an ERA of 6.00 or higher this century, the others being the 2001 Rangers and the 2005 Kansas City Royals.